-(1) Requests for renewal of specific licenses shall be filed in accordance with subsection (d)(1) - (3) and (5) - (7) of this section.
+(1) Requests for renewal of specific licenses shall be filed in accordance with subsection (d)(1) - (4) and (6) - (8) of this section.
 In any application for renewal, the applicant may incorporate drawings by clear and specific reference (for example, title, date and unique number of drawing), if no modifications have been made since previously submitted.

-(2) In any case in which a licensee, not less than 30 days prior to expiration of an existing license, has filed a request in proper form for renewal or for a new license authorizing the same activities, such existing license shall not expire until the request has been finally determined by the agency.
-In any case in which a licensee, not more than 90 days after the expiration of an existing license, has filed a request in proper form for renewal or for a new license authorizing the same activities, the agency may reinstate the license and extend the expiration until the request has been finally determined by the agency.
-The requirements in this subsection are subject to the provisions of Government Code, §2001.054.
+(2) In any case in which a licensee, not less than 30 days before expiration of an existing license, has filed a request in proper form for renewal or for a new license authorizing the same activities, such existing license shall not expire until the request has been finally determined by the department .
+In any case in which a licensee, not more than 90 days after the expiration of an existing license, has filed a request in proper form for renewal or for a new license authorizing the same activities, the department may reinstate the license and extend the expiration until the request has been finally determined by the department .
+The requirements in this subsection are subject to the provisions of Texas Government Code, §2001.054.

-(3) An application for technical renewal of a license will be approved if the agency determines that the requirements of subsection (e) of this section have been satisfied.
+(3) An application for technical renewal of a license will be approved if the department determines that the requirements of subsection (e) of this section have been satisfied.

 (aa) Amendment of licenses at request of licensee.